 Chen laughed and clapped Zuko's shoulder roughly, his entire body vibrating from the impact.
 "Boy, what's the matter with you?
 Aren't you here to discuss plans?
 I really didn't figure you came here for the food."

-"No, you're right it's just—" Zuko wiped his palm over his mouth, glancing around at the other inmates "—it just seems like everyone here is waiting for me to go mad again, except you."
-For a moment Zuko studied Chen, his eyes instinctively narrowing in suspicion.
-"Why?"
+"No, you're right it's just—" he wiped his palm over his mouth, glancing around at the other inmates "—it seems like everyone here is waiting for me to go mad again, except you.
+Why is that?"

 Zuko scowled.
 "How exactly is this helping my case?"